 - Some oDesk contractors auto-reply to any and all job posts, literally within seconds publication.
 Adding a list of required skills can allow you to filter these people out.

 - This can be a tricky choice to make.
-On one hand you will feel protected if you choose a fixed price for your project.
+On the other hand, you will feel protected if you choose a fixed price for your project.
 But if you bid too low then higher quality contractors may ignore your job request.
 If you bid too high, then you may be flooded with opportunists looking for the work.

 - A fixed price job doesn’t allow much room for changes to the original job request.
 This is particularly important – to have the ability to change your mind – if you need design work completed.